trthatcher/MLKernels.jl/README.md

  3.83462  4.32404  7.2233   4.61591     6.17847  2.49881  8.46311   8.18696
  4.81293  5.55788  6.875    6.10857     9.75201  4.22714  8.18696  11.6228

-julia> kernel_function(κ, vec(X[1,:]), vec(X[1,:]))
+julia> kernel(κ, vec(X[1,:]), vec(X[1,:]))
 3.02443612827351
 ```

-Optimised `kernel_matrix` methods have been defined for the kernels listed earlier, in addition to a generic fall-back method.
-Therefore, it is preferable to use the `kernel_matrix` method where possible rather than explicitly calculating each entry in the kernel matrix.
+Optimised `kernelmatrix` methods have been defined for the kernels listed earlier, in addition to a generic fall-back method.
+Therefore, it is preferable to use the `kernelmatrix` method where possible rather than explicitly calculating each entry in the kernel matrix.

 ## Convex Cone of Kernels